 Immediately take steps to prevent any further damage and to secure your property to the extent possible.
 You have a duty under your insurance policy to take reasonable steps to minimize additional damage and loss.
 The failure to do this may prevent your insurance company from paying parts of your claim.

 Read your policy and make sure you understand the different types of coverage it provides.
 It is important to figure out as quickly as possible what your policy covers.

 Replacement cost coverage pays you what it will take to actually rebuild, repair or replace your damaged property.
 Actual cash value coverage pays you only the depreciated value of the property.

 Even if you have replacement cost coverage, most insurance companies will initially only pay you the actual cash value.
 The insurance company will later pay any additional costs after the property is actually repaired or replaced.

 Restoring Your Home and Property

 Your home is your most important investment.
-The ability to “restore” your home to its original condition is why most people buy insurance.
-However, because your insurance policies is written in legalese, it can be difficult to understand exactly how it is supposed to work.
+Being able to “restore” your home to its original condition is why you have insurance.
+However, the way policies are written it can be difficult to understand exactly how it is supposed to work.
 Most homeowners also are not familiar with current construction methods and costs.
-Therefore, many people simply rely on their insurance company to do the right thing.
-However, that is often the wrong decision.
+For these reasons it can be a mistake to simply rely on their insurance company to tell you what they owe.

 Resolving Your Insurance Claim